sbrajesh/bp-searchable-activity/readme.txt

 Special Thanks to [@imath](http://imath.owni.fr/) for making it independent of any js modifications in the theme.

-Please leave a comment on our blog [BuddyDev](http://buddydev.com/buddypress/making-buddypress-activity-searchable/) for any support.
+Please see more details on our blog [BuddyDev](http://buddydev.com/buddypress/making-buddypress-activity-searchable/).
+For support, Please use [BuddyDev Support Forums](http://buddydev.com/support/forums/)

 == Installation ==